patirahardik/de_takehome1/MyDocument.md

 4. Documentation - Done

 ### Data Cleaning
-1. Code for Data Cleaning. - In-Progress
+1. Code for Data Cleaning. - Done
-2. Integrate with main file. - In-Progress
+2. Integrate with main file. - Done
 3. Write UTs for data cleaning. - In-Progress
-4. Documentaion - In-Progress
+4. Documentaion - Done

 ### KPIs
-1. Code for KPIs. - In-Progress
+1. Code for KPIs. - Done
-2. Integrate with main file. - In-Progress
+2. Integrate with main file. - Done
 3. Write UTs for KPIs. - In-Progress
-4. Documentation. - In-Progress
+4. Documentation. - Done

 ### Visualization
-1. Perform computation in spark.
+1. Perform computation in spark. - Done
-2. Convert it to pandas after computation to visualize it.
+2. Convert it to pandas after computation to visualize it. - Done
-3. use of matplotlib.
-4. Visualize data profiling.
+3. Visualize data profiling.
+In-Progress
-5. Visualize KPIs.

 <a name="deployemnt"></a>
 ### Deployment